elatov/puppet/docker/README.md

 * docker::stack
 * docker::swarm
 * docker::system_user
+* docker::windows_account

 ### Types

 * docker_compose: A type that represents a docker compose file.
 * docker_network: A type that represents a docker network.
 * docker_volume: A type that represents a docker volume.
+* docker_stack: A type that repsents a docker stack.

 ### Parameters